abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

   - template
 ---

-# Build an application from template
+# Build an application from a template

 Goal: Build a custom abcdesktop.io application image by extending an existing template container image.

-abcdesktop uses container image format with some labels to describe an application.
+abcdesktop.io uses the container image format with metadata labels to describe each application.

 ## Requirements